How to Get Your First Customers, Step by Step — The Flowla Story

 So, use this to your own benefit.
 Create a social proof for your product or service with those allies and true fans you’ve built before.

-This can be through a formal affiliate marketing program where you reward the people for spreading the word about your product or by simply asking your happy users to leave reviews on platforms like G2 or Capterra.
+This can be through customer led marketing or using a formal affiliate marketing program where you reward the people for spreading the word about your product or by simply asking your happy users to leave reviews on platforms like G2 or Capterra.

 🎯One thing that helped us generate A LOT of buzz and social proof is our launch on Product Hunt.
 Although it happened long after we crossed the 20 clients mark, it brought a huge uptick in freemium users, demos, and overall word of mouth.